Tsu-gu/tsubuntu/README.md

 # Tweaks

 ## GNOME:
-- clicking on a running app minimizes it
-- clicking on a group of apps brings up their previews
 - adds minimize, maximize buttons to windows
 - adds right click > New File
 - Super + Shift + S brings up the area screenshot